thm-projects/arsnova-flashcards/README.md

 ## Loading the Test Database
 1. Make sure that you've installed the [MongoDB Community Tools](https://docs.mongodb.com/manual/administration/install-community/)
-2. Use following command from the project directory (flashcards folder), **once you've started the server with the settings_test.json file**:
+2. Start the server with the development settings
- - `./tests/loadTestDatabase.sh`
+2. Open a new terminal in the flashcards folder and load the Testdatabase with: `./tests/loadTestDatabase.sh`

 ## Optional features